box/boxcli/examples/Integration Mappings/README.md

 # Integration Mappings (Slack)

-This script helps manage the mappings between Slack and Box if using Box as the content store for Slack.
-It creates a list of current Slack channel and Box folder mappings and can update mappings based on input csv.
+This script helps manage the folder mappings between Slack and Box if using Box as the content store for Slack.
+It creates a list of current Slack channel and Box folder mappings and can create or update mappings based on input csv.
+This script will maintain all permissons.

 ## Setup Pre-Requisites
 1. Clone this github repo or download files from the `/examples` directory